Nicholas Gruner: Biography

-Gruner started a radio and television ministry for his viewpoint.
+Fr Gruner started a radio and television ministry for his viewpoint.
 By the early 1990s Gruner's media advocacy had resulted in increased membership with claims of four hundred thousand members.
 Going forward the Crusader continued to argue for the consecration of Russia and maintained that such action was increasingly urgent.
 In his later years Gruner aligned himself with Catholic traditionalists who maintain that the documents of Vatican II are pastoral, had resulted in failure and should be reversed.

-Gruner died on the night of April 29, 2015, of a sudden heart attack while working in his Fatima Center office in Fort Erie, Ontario.
+Fr Gruner died on the night of April 29, 2015, of a sudden heart attack while working in his Fatima Center office in Fort Erie, Ontario.